apache/mynewt-site/docs/os/get_started/native_tools.md

 ###Install gcc/libc

 OS X ships with a C compiler called Clang.
-To build applications for the Mynewt simulator, you will need a different compiler: gcc.
+To build applications for the Mynewt simulator with, a different compiler is used as default: gcc.

 ```no-highlight
 $ brew install gcc